Mohamed3allam/Basmah-Foundation/README.md

 * React: A JavaScript library for building user interfaces
 * Styled Components: A library for styling React components using CSS-in-JS

+## Known Issues

+The website may experience a long loading time due to the large images used.
+We are currently working on optimizing the images to improve the loading speed.

 ## Getting Started

 To run this project locally, follow these steps: